-What is Thyroid Eye Disease?Thyroid Eye Disease (TED) or Graves’ Orbitopathy (GO) is an autoimmune condition of the eye socket, affecting the muscles and fatty tissue behind the eye, causing them to become swollen, red and inflamed, while sometimes altering their appearance and making them bulge, or scarring the muscles that move the eye, causing double vision.
+What is Thyroid Eye Disease?Thyroid Eye Disease (TED) or Graves’ Orbitopathy (GO) is an autoimmune condition of the eye socket.
+It affects the muscles and fatty tissue behind the eye, causing them to become swollen, red and inflamed.
+It also sometimes alter their appearance and makes them bulge, or scars the muscles that move the eye, causing double vision.
 In rare cases, TED can lead to blindness caused by optic nerve compromise at the back of the eye or from corneal exposure and infection at the front of the eyes.
 Whilst it is normally associated with a history of thyroid disease (particularly hyperthyroidism), this is not always the case.
-In its mild form, Thyroid Eye Disease is frequently misdiagnosed as a variety of other conditions and commonly requires specialist expertise to give an accurate diagnosis.
+In its mild form, Thyroid Eye Disease is frequently misdiagnosed as various other conditions and commonly requires specialist expertise to give an accurate diagnosis.

 What are the symptoms of TED?

 The main symptoms are caused by dry eye; watering, grittiness and discomfort/soreness.
-Dry eye occurs when the lacrimal gland, which is there to produce tears, is affected by Thyroid Eye Disease.Common symptoms of TED include:
+Dry eye occurs when the lacrimal gland, which produces tears, is affected by Thyroid Eye Disease.Common symptoms of TED include:

 - Bulging eyes (giving a ‘staring’ look)